aryelgois/medools-router/README.md

   - `Accept`: The Router responses, by default, with `application/json`.
 But resources may define specific content types, associated to external handlers

-  - `If-None-Match`: When using caching Headers, it is checked to see if a stale cache can still be used
+  - `If-None-Match`: If caching headers are enabled, it is checked to see if a stale cache can still be used

 - `Body`: Raw data from the payload that will be parsed